-ORQUAD, OROCT, ORHEXD - Logical sum of multiple signals
+ORQUAD, OROCT, ORHEXD - Multi-input logical sum

 The ORQUAD, OROCT and ORHEXD blocks compute the logical sum of up to sixteen input signals U1, U2, ..., U16.
 The signals listed in the nl parameter are negated prior to computing the logical sum.